Samsung Galaxy S II: Software and services

 Before launch, it was announced that Samsung had taken steps to incorporate Enterprise software for business users, which included On Device Encryption, Cisco’s AnyConnect VPN, device management, Cisco WebEx, Juniper, and secure remote device management from Sybase.

 The Galaxy S II comes with support for many multimedia file formats and codecs.
 For audio it supports FLAC, WAV, Vorbis, MP3, AAC, AAC+, eAAC+, WMA, AMR-NB, AMR-WB, MID, AC3, XMF.
 For video formats and codecs it supports MPEG-4, H.264, H.263, DivX HD/XviD, VC-1, 3GP (MPEG-4), WMV (ASF) as well as AVI (DivX)), MKV, FLV and the Sorenson codec.
 For H.264 playback, the device natively supports 8-bit encodes along with up to 1080p HD video playback.

+Unofficially, the Galaxy S II can run Android 13, which is the last version of Android to support the ARMv7 architecture.